chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

     - Relies on Image and container
     - Size is very small
     - Docker containers start and run much faster
+    - Each containers can have their own version of Node , Mysql , Java and run different application on samme Infrastructure.

 ## BENEFITS
     - Run  container in seconds instead of minutes